-The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations allow for a staged phases of when organisations must ensure their websites, online documents and apps meet the accessibility requirement.
+The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations allow for staged phases of when organisations must ensure their websites, online documents and apps meet the accessibility requirement.

-This prioritises new and recently published websites over existing content which may take to re-mediate.
+This prioritises new and recently published websites over existing content which may take time to re-mediate.
 Under the regulations, public sector organisations must meet the accessibility requirement and publish an accessibility statement by:

 - 23rd September 2019 for websites published or updated on or after 23rd September 2018